Kathryn Mariucci, CPIA, RBP

 The American Association for Laboratory Animal Science (AALAS) sponsors a standardized, national certification program for laboratory animal technicians.
 The purpose of the national program is to assure uniform education of laboratory animal technicians in basic principles of laboratory animal husbandry and medicine.

 The University of Montana LAR provides a career ladder that includes promotion and permanent increases in base salary granted after achieving AALAS certifications, meeting acceptable performance standards, and accepting responsibility commensurate with the target position.
-The cost of study materials, registration for the first attempt at certification examinations, and cost of transportation to testing facilities is paid by LAR.
+The cost of study materials, registration for the first attempt at certification examinations, and cost of transportation to testing facilities

-Responsibilities Accompanying AALAS Certification
+B. Responsibilities Accompanying AALAS Certification

-Attendance, Breaks, and Lunch
+V. Attendance, Breaks, and Lunch

 Employees of LAR are expected to follow their assigned schedules for reporting to work.
 Once at work, LAR employees are expected to focus on their jobs.
 Personal errands, appointments, and phone calls will be handled during break or lunch periods and should not interfere with job performance.
 Personal long distance phone calls and long distance fax transmissions cannot be made from LAR phones and fax machines.